karthikeyad-pnnl/prototype-building-electrical-models/design/Commercial/Medium Office/ASHRAE 90.1-2019/README.md

 - Each subdirectory contains a [System Advisor Model] (SAM) model of the PV systems at that geographic location
 - Each subdirectory also includes annual hourly PV output exported from the SAM model in CSV format

+**TO DO:** A Python script to convert the PV production profiles into CombiTimeTable format is also needed

 [System Advisor Model]: https://sam.nrel.gov/ "System Advisor Model"